American Dreamz: Production

+In May 2005, it was announced Paul and Chris Weitz would produce American Dreamz, a satire of American politics and show business, through their production company Depth of Field.

 Writing

 Although the singing contest depicted in the film has been interpreted as a direct satire of American Idol, Paul Weitz said in an interview that the similarities are almost accidental, and that the showrunner is not based on Simon Cowell but on Hugh Grant himself: "a depressive, morbid but really funny, cynical guy ... too egotistical to have any other judges so it's just him kind of projected up on screen judging the contestants".
 Weitz went on to call the film a cultural rather than a political satire.

 Reception

 Box office

 American Dreamz grossed $7.2 million in the United States, and $9.5 million in other territories, for a worldwide total gross of $16.7 million.

-The film opened on April 21, 2006 and made $3.7 million in its first weekend, placing ninth.
+The film opened on April 21, 2006, and made $3.7 million in its first weekend, placing ninth.

 In the Netherlands, the film debuted at #7, dropping to #10 in its second week.
 As of June 14, 2006, the film has grossed a total of €92,432 in the Netherlands.
 In Spain, the film debuted at #11, earning $109,681 in 50 theatres.
 The following week it dropped to #15, grossing $58,467.